Challenges of Changing Leadership

 King James’ death opened the throne to his heir.
 His first son died, so the throne was bestowed on his younger son, Prince Charles.
 At the time of King Jame’s death, Prince Charles was living in Scotland.
 Parliament called him to London and arranged a Spanish bride for him.
 Parliament hoped this would abate the battles between England and Spain.

 Instead of accepting the arranged marriage, Prince Charles selected his own bride, Henrietta Maria of France.
 She was Catholic.
-King Henry the VIII left the Catholic Church and put himself as leader of the church Anglican Church instead of the Pope.
-This meant that King Henry the VIII didn’t have to adhere to the Catholic laws nor the decisions of the Pop.
+Much earlier, King Henry the VIII left the Catholic Church and put himself as leader of the church Anglican Church instead of the Pope.
+This meant that King Henry the VIII didn’t have to adhere to the Catholic laws nor the decisions of the Pope.
 After King Henry the VIII, England’s King/Queens vacillated between support of the Catholic Church and Anglican Church.
 Puritans were Anglican but wanted to rid the church further of Catholic ritual and pomp.
 It appeared King Charles, because he chose a Catholic bride, would support a more Catholic-like church for England and rid England of the Puritans, which he did.